CARG First Annual Conference

 To what extent does the UK believe it enables its minorities to express their identities and value their diversity?
 Is this reflected in UK public institutions, civic organisations and private corporations?
-The Conference will explore where we are in the UK regarding minority rights, protection and participation.
+The Conference explored where we are in the UK regarding minority rights, protection and participation through 4 sessions covering racism, identity, education and Sinophobia.

 The 4 Sessions